 According to the U.S. Centers for Disease Control and Prevention, one-fourth of Americans aged 65+ falls each year.
 Falls have also resulted in more than 3 million injuries treated in emergency departments annually, including over 850,000 hospitalizations and more than 29,000 deaths.

-There are steps you can take to reduce your risk.
 Answer these 12 questions to learn more about falls prevention tips and find out if you're at risk.

-This checklist was developed by the Greater Los Angeles VA Geriatric Research Education Clinical Center and affiliates and is a validated fall risk self-assessment tool (Rubenstein et al. J Safety Res; 2011: 42(6)493-499).
+This screen was developed by the Greater Los Angeles Veterans Affairs (VA) Geriatric Research Education Clinical Center and affiliates and is a validated fall risk self-assessment tool (Rubenstein et al. J Safety Res; 2011: 42(6)493-499).